openminted/omtd-rspub-elastic/docs/protocol.md

 ## General description

-The DIT will continuously update a ‘omtd-resourcesync’ index into ES.
+The DIT (the harvesting component of the Data Interoperability Toolkit - https://github.com/openminted/omtd-publisher-connector-harvester) will continuously update a ‘omtd-resourcesync’ index into ES.
 This index will contain two different types:

 - resource: keeps track of the current state of the resources to be sync
 - change: logs changes of the resources to by sync